A general method for the resummation of event-shape distributions in e^+e^- annihilation: Validation and matched results

+We then construct the uncertainty bands by varying $\mu_R$ and $x_V$ individually by a factor of two in either direction.
 Figure~\ref{fig:NNLO} shows the comparison of the NNLL+NNLO prediction (red bands) to the pure fixed order at NNLO accuracy (light blue bands) for the thrust ($1-T$), $C$-parameter, heavy-jet mass ($\rho_H$), wide- and total-broadening ($B_W$, $B_T$) and thrust major ($T_M$).
 As expected, at large values of the observables the matched results approach smoothly the fixed order distributions.
 On the other hand we observe large corrections at small values of the observables, where the NNLO distributions tend to diverge, while the NNLL+NNLO results have a smooth Sudakov behaviour.
 We also notice that at small/intermediate values of the observables the fixed order uncertainties are artificially small, and that the matched results are not within the fixed-order uncertainty bands.

-In Figure~\ref{fig:NNLL+NNLO} we now compare the NNLL+NNLO distributions to NLL+NNLO distributions for the same set of observables.
-In the hard region, NNLL effects are small and NNLL+NNLO and NLL+NNLO bands overlap.
+In Figure~\ref{fig:NNLL+NNLO} we compare the NNLL+NNLO distributions to NLL+NNLO distributions for the same set of observables.
+In the hard region, NNLL effects are small, NNLL+NNLO and NLL+NNLO bands overlap, and the uncertainties shown are those of the NNLO distribution.
 On the other hand close to the peak of the distributions NNLL effects are important.
 In general NNLL corrections tend to make the spectrum harder, and we find that uncertainties are reduced when going from NLL+NNLO to NNLL+NNLO.
-However we observe that in the case of $T_M$ and $C$, the NNLL corrections are quite sizable, mainly due to the effect of the normalisation of the observable $d_\ell$ in the two cases ($d_\ell=2$ for $T_M$ and $d_\ell=6$ for $C$).
-As a consequence, the uncertainty band is not much reduced when going from NLL to NNLL for these observables.
+This can be appreciated by looking at the lower panel of each plot of Figure~\ref{fig:NNLL+NNLO}, representing the ratio of the NLL+NNLO and NNLL+NNLO bands to the corresponding central values.

 The oblateness distribution, not shown in Figures~\ref{fig:NNLO} and \ref{fig:NNLL+NNLO}, has the particular feature that it is defined as a difference of two observables.
 This implies that for sufficiently small values of $O$ the cross section is dominated by cancellations between soft-collinear real emissions (corresponding to single logarithmic contributions) rather than by the double logarithms present in the Sudakov radiator.
 As a consequence, the real corrections in the multiple emission function grow faster than their virtual counterpart, resulting in a divergence at $R'_{\rm NLL}=R'_c\simeq 2$~\cite{Banfi:2004yd}.
 In correspondence of this value of $R'_{\rm NLL}$, the normal hierarchy of logarithms is reversed, and one ends up neglecting subleading logarithmic terms which are actually numerically dominant.
 A correct treatment of this region would require a resummation of such contributions to all logarithmic orders~\cite{Dasgupta:2001eq}.
 The divergence at $R'_{\rm NLL}=R'_c$ is close to the peak of the distribution, where the bulk of the cross section is.
 Therefore, one can rely on the resummation only in the tail region, sufficiently away from the singularity.
 Moreover, the singularity is pushed towards higher values of the oblateness for higher values of $x_V$, thus one finds a large theory uncertainty due to the $x_V$ variation.
 Despite spoiling the resummation, the above singularity does not affect the expansion in powers of the strong coupling, so that our method can still be used to compute correctly the coefficients of the expansion to all orders in $\alpha_s$.\footnote{Analogously to what is observed for both $T_M$ and $C$, the oblateness, which has $d_\ell=2$, receives sizable NNLL corrections.}